 The Los Angeles to Pasadena segment was funded through Propositions A and C (state and local funding).
 These funds were already in place when the Construction Authority was established and took over construction of the project in 1998.

-The Foothill Gold Line segments (Pasadena to Azusa & Glendora to Montclair) are estimated to cost nearly $2 billion.
+The Foothill Gold Line segments (Pasadena to Azusa & Glendora to Montclair) are estimated to cost approximately $2 billion.

 In 2010, the boards of directors for the Construction Authority and Metro approved the Funding and Master Cooperative Agreements between the two agencies.
 This was a significant milestone for the project – laying out the framework and mechanisms for $810 million from Los Angeles County’s Measure R half-cent sales tax to be allocated to the project between 2010 and 2019, and also formalizing the roles and responsibilities of both agencies during design and construction of the project.